janzheng/stylecoeur/source/styleguide/a-001-scripts.html.md

 Some components require JS to work properly.
 Examples are provided to each component in separate js files, under the `_scriptcoeur` folder.

+- Focus on production speed
+- Use as much open source as possible
+- Don't reinvent the wheel

+Almost everything makes extensive usage of jQuery, so it's included in scriptcoeur `scriptcoeur/plugins/jquery.min.js`.

+A

 ### Usage

-Easiest way is to just include the js file in html and call the corresponding function (This is quick for development), but you can also integrate it into your own code.
+Easiest way is to just include the js file in html and call the corresponding function (This is quick for development), but you can also integrate it into your own code (copypasta).

 ~~~html
 <script src="../javascripts/scriptcoeur/sticky.js" type="text/javascript"></script>